robot670/Anirudh_BlueStamp_Portfolio/index.md

 ## Next Steps

 My next step is for me to start on my intensive project and to work towards my first milestone.
-- Build the hardware of the robotic arm
-- Learn how to code the servos
-- Code the servos.
-Assign servo movements to buttons
+This includes build the hardware of the robotic arm, learning how to code the servos, coding the servos, and assigning inputs from my joysticks to servo movements.

 # Appendix